Marketer working on a Mac across from a teammate.

 Inform decisions with

-Use our bid
+our bid recommendations.

 Setting a max CPT bid of $1.00 for a keyword set to the broad match type.